 In participation with the Antwerp University Hospital we founded a charity for Young Adults With Cancer.

 (Young) adults with cancer need positive experiences.
-This can help them to break the social isolation that cancer diagnosis and treatment often means.
+This can help them to break the social isolation that a cancer diagnosis and treatment often means.

 Surfing combines physical challenge, technique and a form of mindfulness.
 Learning to surf is to fight yourself and the waves, accept your limitations and to always keep on trying.
 It has been described in the literature that surfing has a positive effect on the quality of life, the self-confidence and well-being of adolescents.
 Furthermore, it also reduces feelings of depression and anxiety.
 References for this literature study can be obtained via email@example.com.